A thesis installation following one house across geological time, urban development, and an uncertain climate future.

 methods

-The climate model draws on ERA5 reanalysis data (1940-present), CMIP6 multi-model ensemble outputs (EC-Earth3P-HR, MPI-ESM1-2-XR, MRI-AGCM3-2-S), and IPCC AR6 delta-scaling under SSP2-4.5, the "middle of the road" emissions scenario used in most near-term adaptation planning.
-A physics-based materials degradation framework translates climate projections into property-specific maintenance cost trajectories and structural vulnerability estimates.
+The model draws on ERA5 reanalysis data (1940 to present), CMIP6 ensemble outputs from three high-resolution models (EC-Earth3P-HR, MPI-ESM1-2-XR, MRI-AGCM3-2-S), and IPCC AR6 delta scaling under SSP2-4.5, the emissions scenario most commonly used in near-term adaptation planning.
+A physics-based degradation framework translates those projections into property-specific maintenance cost trajectories and structural vulnerability estimates for this house.

 applications

-The methodology is applicable to insurance underwriting, real estate due diligence, and adaptive building management, wherever a property's climate risk needs to be understood at the scale of the structure rather than the region.
+The methodology applies to insurance underwriting, real estate due diligence, and adaptive building management.
+Anywhere that climate risk needs to be understood at the scale of a structure rather than a region.

 Drag or touch to look around · Pinch to zoom · tap to open